People

 Born and raised in the concrete jungle of Sao Paulo, Julia embarked on the mission of hunting T6SS effector during her undergraduate studies.
 After a master’s in the Bayer-Santos lab in Brazil, she is now a Ph.D. student focusing on characterizing novel Salmonella antibacterial weapons.
 Outside the lab, she practices her questionable artistic skills, explores city parks and the outdoors.

-Kristi T. Pham – Undergraduate Student
+Kristi T. Pham – Graduate Student

 kristi_phm[at]utexas.edu